tylerbutler/engineer/engineer/docs_source/posts.rst

 None of the metadata is strictly *required* since there are defaults for everything but you must have at least one piece of metadata in your post file.

+.. versionchanged:: 0.3.0
+   The metadata can now have a YAML document separator (``---``) above it as well as below it.
+This format is used by Jekyll, and by extension, Octopress, so posts written for those systems will migrate to Engineer without problems.

+   .. seealso:: :ref:`compatibility`

 Metadata Parameters
 -------------------